Cassandra node is an instance of cassandra database. It's an installation of a database. A node can be on a

 Quorum represents minimum number of nodes that will assure strong consistency.
 Use this level if you require strongly consistent data and the best possible performance.

-The choosing of the right level is a trade-off between consistency and performance.
-Eventually consistent query will perform faster than strongly consistent one, but you are in risk of getting older data.
+of getting older data.
 If you don't care about the most recent data it's perfectly fine to use lower consistency level.
-If the consistent data is something your application require you should go with quorum or higher.
+If the consistent data is something your application require

 Test